Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

 Fig 3.
 This chart from “Flow: The Psychology of Optimal Experience” shows how the Flow channel works.
 If the challenge is much bigger for the player, we will generate anxiety on him/her.
 But if it is perceived as simple for the user skills, he/her will get bored.

 Then, when the connection between player and game is positive, the subject will have the time and motivation needed to understand the remaining game elements, thanks to him/her being fully immersed in the gameplay.
 When we are in the flow channel, the actions and relations of our avatars feel like if they were real to us.
 As Harrison Pink says in his GDC 2017 talk called Snap to Character: Building Strong Player Attachment Through Narrative: as the player and his/her avatar progress together and spend time with other characters of the same game world, the user will start to create emotional bonds with them.

-Those emotional bonds can’t be imposed to the player, because they require time and adaptation to the game universe, including all the presented characters.
-Empathy and other emotions that the user may feel can affect how him/her faces different game situations, because the human factor can make us act different towards situations where our friends/foes are involved.
+Those emotional bonds can’t be imposed on the player, because they require time and adaptation to the game universe, including all the presented characters.
+Empathy and other emotions that the user may feel can affect how him/she faces different game situations because the human factor can make us act differently towards situations where our friends/foes are involved.
 This phenomenon is called Emotional Inertia, and it is one of the most valuable signs that show a high level of immersion.

 At the same time, a player that feels empathy for the other characters trigger’s that all our actions regarding their future or wellness are transformed into moral decisions, due to the moral implications that they have on the user.
 We feel then that our actions and abilities have consequences that can influence the game world and plot, creating the sense of agency.